CARTAvis/manual_source/source/image_visualization.rst

 * Dialogue

-  * file browser: to view image headers and to load or to append an image
+  * file browser: to view image headers, and to load or to append an image
   * contour configuration: to configure how a contour image is rendered
   * file header: to view image header
   * overlay settings: to configure the appearance of an image in the image viewer